Last Updated on March 21, 2021 by Shaun Snapp

 As a thought experiment, he proposes a huge data set containing source code labeled with a description of the program.
 He argues that a deep learning system would never be able to learn to program in this way, even with unlimited data, because tasks like these require reasoning and there is no learnable mapping from description to sourcecode.
 He further elaborates that adding more layers and data make it seem like these limitations are vanishing, but only superficially.

 He argues that practitioners can easily fall into the trap of believing that models understand the task they undertake.
 However, when the models are presented with data that differs from data encountered in training data, they can fail in unexpected ways.
 He argues that these models don’t have an embodied experience of reality, and so they can’t make sense of their input.
 This is similar to arguments made in the 1980s by Dreyfus, who argued for the need of embodiment in AI.
 Unfortunately, a clear understanding of the role of embodiment in AI has not yet been achieved.
 In a similar manner, this points to fundamental problems not yet solved with deep learning approaches, namely reasoning and common sense.

 In short, Chollet warns deep learning practitioners about inflating the capabilities of deep learning, as fundamental problems remain.

 The third wave of AI has been pushed primarily by the promises of neural networks and or deep learning.
 These areas of AI have been similarly exaggerated as the previous claims around AI in the first two AI bubbles.
-One distinction is that neural networks have been providing narrow applications, whereas the first and second AI bubble delivery very little in the way of practical applications.
+One distinction is that neural networks have been providing narrow applications, whereas the first and deliveries very little in practical applications.